 - Find trends and put the big picture in perspective.

 - Leverage your personal networks and get their honest feedback.

 In 2018 when this article was written, building an eCommerce site is easy.
 Some ecommerce shop can be made ready within 1 hour with minimal charges.
-However the trickiest part is how to get people to know your product and start buying.
+However the trickiest part is how to get people to know your product, start buying thus How to be successful in ecommerce.
 A common way of doing it is building a “forum” or “community” around your product or services where users can come together to draw a crowd.
 Promote your service to the crowd to create interest.

 However before you attract this crowd, your brand needs to stand for something for people to experience it.
 Your brand’s values should also align with customers’ values to amplify the effect.
 This will fuel customer’s attraction towards the brand.

 Next, build transparency in your eCommerce website by adding contact information, disclosing any additional fees or shipping costs before checkout, and show customer reviews.